Comparative study of the Meissner and skin effects in superconductors: conclusion

 \section{conclusion}

-This comprehensive explanation of Meissner effect resorts solely to macroscopic arguments.
 The applied, time-dependent magnetic field excites transient eddy currents according to Newton and Maxwell's equations, which turn to persistent ones, after the magnetic field stops varying and the induced electric field thereby vanishes.
 Those eddy currents thwart the magnetic field penetration.
 Were the same experiment to be carried out in a normal metal, eddy currents would have built up the same way.
 However, once the electric field vanishes, they would have been destroyed quickly by Joule dissipation and the magnetic field would have subsequently penetrated into bulk matter.
-As a matter of fact, Meissner effect shows up as a mere outcome of \textit{persistent currents}, the very signature of superconductivity.
-It is thence unrelated to any microscopic property of the superconducting wave-function\cite{par,bar,coo,pip1,pip,gin,gork}.
-The common physical significance of the Meissner and skin effects, both stemming from $\epsilon_R(\omega)<0$ for $\omega<\omega_p$, has been unveiled too.
-Hall effect can be observed.
-At last it is worth pondering upon the physical significance of Eq.(\ref{lon}): it postulates that the transient regime $(0<t<t_0)$ is completely irrelevant to the permanent one $(t>t_0)$, while this work demonstrates quite the opposite, i.e. the permanent regime, characterizing Meissner effect, is \textit{entirely determined} by the transient one. \acknowledgments We thank M. Caffarel, E. Ilisca and G. Waysand for encouragement.
+As a matter of fact, the Meissner effect shows up as a \textit{classical} phenomenon and a mere outcome of \textit{persistent currents}, the very signature of superconductivity.
+The common physical significance of the Meissner and skin effects has been unveiled too.
+The radial Hall effect has been predicted.
+The energy, associated with the Meissner effect, has been calculated and compared with the binding energy of the superconducting phase.